Abjad/abjad/trunk/abjad/docs/chapters/examples/ferneyhough/index.rst

 Mikhïal Malt analyzes the rhythmic materials of Ferneyhough's `Unsichtbare Farben` in `The OM Composer's Book 2`.

-Malt details Ferneyhough's use of OpenMusic:

-    The composer first created an exhaustive catalogue of rhythmic cells with two characteristics:
+Malt explains that Ferneyhough used OpenMusic to create an "exhaustive catalogue of rhythmic cells" such that:

     1. They are subdivided into two pulses, with proportions from ``1/1`` to ``1/11``.

     2. The second pulse is subdivided successively by ``1``, ``2``, ``3``, ``4``, ``5`` and ``6``.

-Here we recreate Malt's results in Abjad.
+Let's recreate Malt's results in Abjad.

 The proportions
 ---------------